josefs/meta-paper/paper.md

 * It is monomorphic.
 Having a monomorphic language is important to be able to always generate unboxed Haskell code.

-  Having a monomorphic core language does not stop us from writing polymorpic programs, using overloading.
-We can write functions which work for several different base types.
+  Having a monomorphic core language does not stop the programmer from writing polymorpic programs or using overloading.
+Functions can be written which work for several different base types.
 The only restriction is that when compiling a meta-repa program, all types must be instantiated to monomorphic types.

 After the HOAS representation is generated, it is translated to a first order representation.
 This representation is used for performing